acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 git push
 ```

 Then change the *repoURL* in argocd/application.yaml with *your-github-user* and create the Argo CD application.
-This is because we want Argo CD to deploy the latest configuration in your fork repository.
+This is because we want Argo CD to deploy the latest configuration in your forked repository.

 > **NOTE**
 >